 In short, make sure you treat it as a unique transaction each time; use the exact reference on your subcontractor contribution form for the specific three month period you’re trying to pay for, and you should have no problems.

 For more information on payment methods, please visit the How Do I Pay My Quarterly Voucher page.

-Any interest is accrued on the whole balance, inclusive of contribution amounts and previously accrued interest balances.
+The interest component on subcontractor contributions is accrued on the whole balance, inclusive of contribution amounts and previously accrued interest balances.